S3L-official/attack-as-defense/extension/README.md

 ### Preliminary

 The backdoor attack code uses the module [BackdoorBox](https://github.com/THUYimingLi/BackdoorBox).
-We did not add it as a submodule here, please make sure you have loaded the repository in this directory, and checked out the code could be run successfully.
+We did not add it as a submodule here, please make sure you have loaded the repository in this directory, and checked out the code run successfully.

 ### Usage
 The main algorithm is in `main_backdoor_detector.py`, you can execute the file with `--help` to check the input arguments.